GLP-1 Side Effects

 • Age over 65 (women) or 70 (men) — or earlier if other risk factors are present

-• A previous fragility fracture (a fracture from a fall from standing height or less)
+• A previous fragility fracture (fracture from a fall from standing height or less)

 • Family history of osteoporosis or hip fracture